GAlmyre/PFE_Terrain/README.md

 IV - Folder content
 --------------------

-In this folder, you will find 4 folders and 3 files.
+In this folder, you will find 4 folders and 2 files.

 As files, you will find :

   "README.md"      -   The README you are reading right now.
   "CmakeLists.txt"  -   The file needed for a correct install.
-  "install.sh"      -   the script to run for installing the software.

 As folders, you will find :